megascatterbomb/mega_mod/README.md

 These improvements apply only to the [VScript Arena](https://steamcommunity.com/workshop/filedetails/?id=3360196477) community fix by Lizard of Oz.

 - Added a 3 minute round timer.
 When elapsed, the round is won by whichever team has more players alive, stalemating if a tie.

+## Mann Vs Machine

+### Health scaling above 6 players.

+Robots gain a multipler on their health based on how many players are on RED.
+For example, if there are 12 players on RED, robots spawn with 200% HP.
+Health is multiplied by modifying `tf_populator_health_multiplier`.

+Also supports multiplying Tank health if [rafmod](https://github.com/rafradek/sigsegv-mvm) is installed.
+Requires `sig_mvm_robot_multiplier` to be non-zero and `sig_mvm_robot_multiplier_tank_hp` to be in `cfg/vscript_convar_allowlist.txt`.

 ## Payload Race